MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - User 2 and User 3 will not be able to access image1.jpg through the CDN.
 - User 3 can still access the asset image1.jpg directly through SharePoint Online while User 4 cannot access the asset through SharePoint Online.

-### Public CDN assets
+### Assets in public origins

-The Publishing feature in SharePoint Online automatically rewrites URLs of assets stored in public CDN origins to their CDN equivalents so that assets are served from the CDN service instead of SharePoint.
+The **Publishing feature** in SharePoint Online automatically rewrites URLs of assets stored in public origins to their CDN equivalents so that assets are served from the CDN service instead of SharePoint.
 If your origin in in a site with the Publishing feature enabled, no further configuration is required.

 The following is an overview of which links are automatically rewritten by the SharePoint Publishing feature: